Why would I choose to go to college this way?

 How many classes do I need to graduate?

-While requirements vary by program, a typical associate’s degree requires 20 classes and a typical bachelor’s degree requires 40 classes.
+While requirements vary by program, a typical associate’s degree requires 20 classes and a typical bachelor’s degree requires 40 classes, whereas certificate programs usually require 5 classes for completion and can be bundled.

 Who are my professors?
 How do I connect with them?

 For every course, you will have two professors: one from the university offering the course and one from PBIA.
 Your course professor creates your assignments and grades your work, and is accessible via e-mail.
-Your PBIA professor meets with you in -person or via Skype to explain and discuss the material and help you with your assignments.
+Your PBIA professor meets with you in-person or via the Internet to explain and discuss the material and help you with your assignments.
 All of your professors will be qualified, credentialed and experienced educators who are experts in their fields.

 What if I have a documented Learning Difference or Disability?